grpc/grpc-go/examples/features/orca/README.md

 ## Explanation

+gRPC ORCA support provides two different ways to report load data to clients from servers: out-of-band and per-RPC.
+Out-of-band metrics are reported regularly at some interval on a stream, while per-RPC metrics are reported along with the trailers at the end of a call.
+Both of these mechanisms are optional and work independently.

+The full ORCA API documentation is available here: https://pkg.go.dev/google.golang.org/grpc/orca

+### Out-of-band Metrics

+The server registers an ORCA service that is used for out-of-band metrics.
+It does this by using `orca.Register()` and then setting metrics on the returned `orca.Service` using its methods.

+The client receives out-of-band metrics via the LB policy.
+It receives callbacks to a listener by registering the listener on a `SubConn` via `orca.RegisterOOBListener`.

+### Per-RPC Metrics

 The server is set up to report query cost metrics in its RPC handler.
-It also registers an ORCA service that is used for out-of-band metrics.
-Both of these pieces are optional and work independently.
-For per-RPC metrics to be reported, two things are important: 1. using `orca.CallMetricsServerOption()` when creating the server and 2. setting metrics in the method handlers by using `orca.CallMetricRecorderFromContext()`.
-For out-of-band metrics, one simply needs to create and register the reporter by using `orca.Register()` and set metrics on the returned `orca.Service` using its methods.
+For per-RPC metrics to be reported, the gRPC server must be created with the `orca.CallMetricsServerOption()` option, and metrics are set by calling methods on the returned `orca.CallMetricRecorder` from `orca.CallMetricRecorderFromContext()`.

 The client performs one RPC per second.
-All metrics are received via the LB policy.
-Per-RPC metrics are available via the `Done()` callback returned from the LB policy's picker.
-Out-of-band metrics are available via a listener callback that is registered on `SubConn`s using `orca.RegisterOOBListener`.
+Per-RPC metrics are available for each call via the `Done()` callback returned from the LB policy's picker.

-The full ORCA API documentation is available here: https://pkg.go.dev/google.golang.org/grpc/orca